"SNe Ia twins" in the Hubble flow, and the determination of H0: Introduction

 Such difference in H$_{0}$, when comparing with the H$_{0}$ provided by the CMB, if confirmed, would stand as a challenge to the $\Lambda$CDM model (Di Valentino et al. 2025a,b).
 A number of suggestions have been made, including the need of new physics in the early Universe to make the {\it Planck} value compatible with that derived by methods involving low-$z$ astrophysical distance indicators such as Cepheids (see Di Valentino et al. 2021a,b, 2025a,b; Kamionkowski \& Riess 2023; Sch\"oneberg et al. 2021; M\"ortsell \& Dhawan 2018, Poulin et al. 2025, for reviews).

-Nowadays, several other methods are giving values of H$_{0}$ around 74 km s$^{-1}$ Mpc$^{-1}$ : the sample of distances obtained by the {\it Surface Brightness Fluctuations (SBF)} method, dominated by early-type galaxies as required by the method, calibrated with TRGB, gives rise to an H$_{0}$ $=$ 73.8 $\pm$ 0.7 (stat) $\pm$ 2.3 (syst) km s$^{-1}$ Mpc$^{-1}$ (Jensen et al. 2025).
+Nowadays, several other methods are giving values of H$_{0}$ around 74--72 km s$^{-1}$ Mpc$^{-1}$ : the sample of distances obtained by the {\it Surface Brightness Fluctuations (SBF)} method, dominated by early-type galaxies as required by the method, calibrated with TRGB, gives rise to an H$_{0}$ $=$ 73.8 $\pm$ 0.7 (stat) $\pm$ 2.3 (syst) km s$^{-1}$ Mpc$^{-1}$ (Jensen et al. 2025).
 Garnavich et al. (2023) had used as well the SBF method and found H$_{0}$ $=$ 74.6 $\pm$ 0.9 (stat) $\pm$ 2.7 (syst) km s$^{-1}$ Mpc$^{-1}$.
-The Expanding Photosphere method, using SNe II, gives 74.9 $\pm$ 1.9 (stat) km s$^{-1}$ Mpc$^{-1}$ (Vogl et al. 2024).
+Galbany et al.(2023) used the peak of brightness in the infrared bands J and H from a sample of SNe Ia in the Hubble flow together with Cepheids by SH0ES as nearby calibrators and obtained H$_{0}$ of 72.3 $\pm$ 1.4 (stat) $\pm$ 1.4 (syst) km s$^{-1}$ Mpc$^{-1}$ when using the J-band and 72.3 $\pm$ 1.3 (stat) $\pm$ 1.4 (syst) km s$^{-1}$ Mpc$^{-1}$ when using the H-band.
+The Expanding Photosphere method, using SNe II, which does not rely in any nearby calibrator, gives 74.9 $\pm$ 1.9 (stat) km s$^{-1}$ Mpc$^{-1}$ (Vogl et al. 2024).

 While new methods are now providing the above quoted values for H$_{0}$, the debate on obtaining H$_{0}$ using Cepheids, TRGB or JAGB stars distances to calibrate Type Ia supernovae (SN Ia) persists.
 The SNe Ia calibration depends on three rungs: Rung 1 is the calibration of TRGB/Cepheids/JAGB stars with local anchors using geometrical methods, rung 2 refers to the calibration of the distance to SNe Ia host galaxies with TRGB/Cepheids/JAGB stars, and rung 3 is the overall calibration of SNe Ia in the Hubble ﬂow, which is done in different ways but usually involves the derivation of a fiducial value for the absolute magnitude of SNe Ia and the final dependence of each particular SN Ia magnitude from such absolute magnitude and from factors such as rate of decline (hereafter called stretch) of the light curve, color of the SN Ia at maximum and mass of its host galaxy.
 The two collaborations are making this step in different ways: Pantheon+ uses the SALT2 relation (Brout et al. 2022) while the CCHP uses a polynomial derivation (Freedman et al. 2019).